Digital Transformation

 Now, why are other industries able to successfully manage even greater complexity?
 Again, the answer is simple:

 What do we mean by «amateurish methodologies»?
 A popular approach to mastering complexity is agile methodology.
 A joint team of members from both the organisation and the software partner start on one end of an extremely complex problem, gather a bunch of requirements, and implement a solution for them.
 Then, they evaluate the result, gather necessary improvements and the next bunch of requirements, address those, and so on.
-What these teams do is progressive feature negotiation on the Technology tier:
+What these teams do is progressive feature negotiation at the Technology tier:

 Figure 1-2 | Feature negotiation (in dashed box);